Crystal Díaz Rojas

-Crystal Díaz Rojas is a Puerto Rican entrepreneur with over 18 years of experience in food businesses, sustainable tourism, media, marketing, and distribution.
+Crystal Díaz Rojas is a Puerto Rican entrepreneur with over 22 years of experience in food businesses, sustainable tourism and marketing.

 Education

-Crystal Díaz Rojas graduated from the University of Puerto Rico in Río Piedras with a Bachelor's degree in Business with a specialty in Marketing, and a minor in Advertising.
-She went on to graduate with a Master's degree in Management and Cultural Administration.
-Currently, she is a graduate student in Food Studies as NYU Steinhardt focused in Food Policy and Advocacy.
+Crystal Díaz Rojas graduated from the University of Puerto Rico in Río Piedras with a bachelor's degree in business with a specialty in Marketing, and a minor in Advertising.
+She went on to graduate with a master's degree in Management and Cultural Administration.
+She completed a second master's degree in Food Studies as NYU Steinhardt focused in Food Policy and Advocacy.